Automotive Technology: Ford ASSET

 - Find at least one sponsor – more on finding a sponsor

 - Prepare a résumé for the sponsor(s) – we offer a Micosoft Word or Adobe PDF résumé template

-- Prepare a portfolio that contains your résumé, Dealer Sponsor form, Dealer Information pack, and an ASSET schedule – contact us for these materials
+- Prepare a portfolio that contains your résumé, Dealer Sponsor form, Dealer Information pack, and an ASSET schedule

 - Submit the portfolio to all dealers in your area in person; do not just call